 #1 – You’ll Get Expert Advice on How to Manage Your Voice of Customer Program

 Take a look at your most recent customer feedback survey.
 Did you have a clearly defined process?
 Was it too long or did it contain too many unrelated questions?

 Some of the most common issues we see with in-house survey programs are that questions are worded ambiguously or use inappropriate response scales.
 Combined, these flaws ultimately yield feedback that is not reliable, relevant, or actionable.

 An expert can provide vast experience in execution, statistical analysis, interpretation, and recommendations – which when combined ensure that all stages of the process set the team up for success.

 #2 – Customers, Employees, and Key Stakeholders Have Greater Trust in the Program

 Proper buy-in and enthusiasm across the organization can’t be established when team members are skeptical of the findings because those preparing the analysis are unable to be impartial or are perceived to have an agenda.

 Having a neutral party managing the effort eliminates the possibility of someone making excuses for certain feedback, justifying negative scores, or gaming.

-It also allows for a more balanced approached to analyzing the positive and negative themes, and the use of proper statistical techniques.
+It also allows for a more balanced approach to analyzing the positive and negative themes and the use of proper statistical techniques.
 The right person or partner will give you the facts and an honest assessment of what it means, without being influenced by internal company factors.